-weeks or months; intermittent recurrences may occur for years.
-The primary spots are 2 to 4 mm in diameter with angular borders, a violet color and a distinct sheen in cross-lighting.
+weeks or months and intermittent recurrences may occur for years.
+The appearance of the lesions is dependent on their location.
+In cutaneous LP, the lesions can present anywhere on the skin, usually on the wrists, legs, palms and soles or torso and are 2 to 4 mm in diameter with angular borders, a violet color and a distinct sheen in cross-lighting.
+These lesions tend to be symmetrically distributed and may also coalesce into rough scaly patches.
 Rarely, blisters may develop.
-Moderate to severe itching may be present which frequently fails to respond to treatment.
+Moderate to severe itching is common and frequently fails to respond to treatment.

 Erosive oral lesions and widespread itchy skin lesions often require the use of a systemic corticosteroid (e.g., oral prednisone).
 Unfortunately, skin lesions may return after systemic prednisone has been discontinued.
 In this case, continued low dosage of a systemic corticosteroid may be instituted.

 Phototherapy may be helpful for widespread skin disease.

 In more severe refractory cases, stronger immune suppressing medications may be needed such as mycophenolate mofetil, methotrexate, azathioprine, cyclosporine, and others.